 A little background

 Pilgrim’s Progress is not only an important religious text, but also a literary classic, and I believe any student of English literature should be familiar with it.
-(I recall in a college English Lit. class when we were reading Vanity Fair, the teacher didn’t even mention where the novel’s title came from and how its meaning relates to the novel, which I thought was pretty sad.)
+(I recall in a college English Lit. class when we were reading the Victorian novel Vanity Fair, the teacher didn’t even mention where the novel’s title came from and how its meaning relates to the novel, which I thought was pretty sad.)
 Pilgrim’s Progress is the first work of its kind; it was written in a time when fictional writing was not common; there was no such thing as a novel yet.
 Allegory as a genre dates back to ancient times (Aesop’s Fables), and allegorical plays and poetry were common in the 14-16th centuries.
 But Bunyan’s allegory is a full-length story written in prose.
 In the 17th century, most reading was done for the purpose of instruction, not entertainment.
 Literature consisted primarily of religious works, history, science, and poetry.
 Some religious groups believed story-telling was a waste of time, and Bunyan was criticized for writing Pilgrim’s Progress because it was fictional.
 Since it was common for a writer to provide a defense or reason for what he wrote, Bunyan wrote a poetic “Apology” in which he gave his reasons for writing his story and why people should read it.
 In his Apology, he explains that God through the Old Testament prophets used story-telling, symbolism and metaphor to make a point, and even Jesus told stories to teach a lesson, so what he was doing was nothing new, nor was it wrong.
 He wrote the story for his own enjoyment, and when some suggested that he publish it so others could profit from it, he figured, why not?
 Besides, Bunyan argued, if you don’t like it, you don’t have to read it.

 During Bunyan’s life, England was going through a lot of political turmoil which affected the churches.
 Bunyan was a non-conformist minister and because he refused to preach according to government regulations (which were always changing), he was imprisoned on more than one occasion.
 It was while he was in jail that he wrote Pilgrim’s Progress (in 1678), as well as some of his other works, including his autobiography, Grace Abounding to the Chief of Sinners.